 Course/Unit Title: Unit Summary: Algebra 2/Polynomials and In this unit (Chapter 6) students will learn about polynomials and polynomial Polynomial Functions functions.
 They will define and identify polynomial functions.
 Basic operations Grade Level(s): on polynomials will be reviewed and extended.
 They will learn how to find 10-12 linear factors and study the connection between zeros and linear factors.
 Students will divide polynomials using long division and synthetic division.
 They will learn how to solve polynomial equations.
 Students will learn theorems about roots of polynomial equations, and the Fundamental Theorem of Algebra.
-Students will be introduced to Pascal's Triangle and use it to Freential Question (a) multiply nigher degree polynomials.
-Essential Question(s): Enduring Understanding(s): How do you write a not point function Students will be able to: from its zeros2 Classify polynomials Madel data using networking functions from its zeros?
-Model data using polynomial functions How do you divido Analyze the factored form of a polynomial Write a polynomial function from its zeros porynomials: Divide polynomials using long division How do you solve Divide polynomials using synthetic division nolynomial equations Solve polynomial equations by graphing Solve polynomial equations by festering with rational and Solve polynomial equations by factoring irrational roots?
-Solve equations using the Rational Root Theorem Use the Fundemental Theorem of Alexhanin solution relumential • What is the Ose the Fundamental medicin of Algebra in solving polynomial aquations with complex roots Fundamental Theorem equations with complex roots of Algebra?
-Use the Dinemial Theorem 2 • What is Pascal's Triangle and when is it used?
+Students will be introduced to Pascal's Triangle and use it to multiply higher degree polynomials.
+Essential Question(s): Enduring Understanding(s): How do you write a Students will be able to: polynomial function Classify polynomials from its zeros?
+Model data using polynomial functions Analyze the factored form of a polynomial How do you divide Write a polynomial function from its zeros polynomials?
+Divide polynomials using long division Divide polynomials using synthetic division How do you solve Solve polynomial equations by graphing polynomial equations Solve polynomial equations by factoring with rational and Solve equations using the Rational Root Theorem irrational roots?
+Use the Irrational Root Theorem and the Imaginary Root Theorem Use the Fundamental Theorem of Algebra in solving polynomial What is the equations with complex roots Fundamental Theorem Use Pascal's Triangle of Algebra?
+Use the Binomial Theorem ' What is Pascal's Triangle and when is it used?